OctopusNO1/CarND-Capstone/README.md

 #### Waypoint Updater

 The waypoint updater determines the nearest waypoints ahead of the vehicle and the desired speed to be traveling at each waypoint.
 At startup a list of known waypoints is received and stored in a KD-Tree for efficient lookup of the nearest waypoint to the vehicle.
 Every 0.1 seconds the following tasks are performed.

-1. Find the nearest `n` waypoints ahead of the vehicle where `n` is defined as a set number of waypoints
+1. Find the nearest `n` waypoints ahead of the vehicle where `n` is defined as a set number of waypoints.

-2. Determine if a red traffic light falls in the range of waypoints ahead of the traffic light
+2. Determine if a red traffic light falls in the range of waypoints ahead of the traffic light.

-3. Calculate target velocities for each waypoint
+3. Calculate target velocities for each waypoint.

-4. Publish the target waypoints with velocities to the `final_waypoints` topic
+4. Publish the target waypoints with velocities to the `final_waypoints` topic.

 If a red traffic light does not fall in the look ahead range the velocities provided by the waypoint loader are used.
-When a red traffic light is present, velocities are calculated to perform a linear deceleration such that the vehicle will stop at the waypoint nearest the traffic light.
+When a red traffic light is present, velocities are calculated to perform a linear deceleration such that the vehicle will stop at the waypoint closest to the traffic light.

-After our initial implementation two changes were made to improve the deceleration behavior:
+After we completed our initial implementation, we made two changes to improve the deceleration behavior:

-1. Initially the deceleration was calculated from the vehicles current position when a red light was detected ahead.
-But, since 100 waypoints were being considered the vehicle was often far away from the light when it would start decelerating.
-To fix this, deceleration velocities were only calculated for waypoints less than 15 meters from the red light.
+1. Initially, we calculated the deceleration starting from the vehicle's current position as soon as a red light was detected.
+However, since we consider 100 waypoints the vehicle was often far away from the light when it started to decelerate.
+We changed to the code to start decelerating only when the car was less than 15 meters away from the red light.

 2. The vehicle would stop short of the target "stopping" waypoint.
 This happened because the waypoint velocities were recalculated every 0.1 seconds based on the current velocity of the vehicle.
 Often the throttle controller would decelerate a little faster than it should, causing the waypoint updater to set slower target velocities each time it performed the velocity calculations causing a positive feedback loop.
-To solve this problem a state machine was introduced.
-When the driving state transitioned from normal driving to breaking a deceleration rate was calculated and used until a transition back to the driving state occurred.
+To solve this problem we introduced a state machine.
+When the state transitioned from "driving" to "breaking" a deceleration rate is calculated and used until a transition back to the "driving" state occurres.

 ### Initial README